 Any applicant or tenant affected by negligent disclosure of information may bring civil action for damages, and seek other relief, as may be appropriate, against the officer or employee of HUD, the O/A or the PHA responsible for the unauthorized disclosure or improper use.

 Summary of Family

-Member Last Name of First Name of Relationship Date of OFFICE USE ONLY
+Member Relationship Date of OFFICE USE ONLY

-No. Family Member Family Member to Head of Household Sex Birth Declaration Date Verified
+No. Birth Declaration Date Verified

 Head Self

 1.

 2.

 3.

-4. ·····
+4.

 5.

 6.

 7.

 8.

 9.

 10.

 11.

 12.

 CERTIFICATION REGARDING DISPOSITION OF ASSETS